-At the core of my desired learning community and my research focus s multicultural responsiveness.
+At the core of my desired learning community and my research focus is multicultural responsiveness.
 As someone with multiple marginalized identities, it is vital that the perspectives and vantage points can be heard and included in instructional design and in scholarship.
-As a trained queer womanist social worker and theologian, I find that my role as a researcher and educator is to constantly check to whose perspective, experiences, and voice is not being heard or valued.
-Engaging in multicultural responsiveness allows me to invite and privilege non-traditional forms of wisdoms and experiences as teachers and shapers of knowledge.
+As a trained queer womanist social worker and theologian, I find that my role as a researcher and educator is to constantly check whose perspective, experiences, and voices are not being heard or valued.
+Engaging in multicultural responsiveness allows me to invite and privilege non-traditional forms of wisdom and experiences as teachers and shapers of knowledge.

-For me, the call for multicultural responsiveness starts at highlighting and privileging the experiences and challenges of the most marginalized in society.
-It means challenging the inherent racism, sexism, homophobia, transphobia, and ableism that is embedded in the educational system and encourage students and researchers to engage in translatable work that speaks back to the communities that we engage for research.
+For me, the call for multicultural responsiveness starts with highlighting and privileging the experiences and challenges of the most marginalized in society.
+It means challenging the inherent racism, sexism, homophobia, transphobia, and ableism that are embedded in the educational system and encouraging students and researchers to engage in translatable work that speaks back to the communities that we engage for research.
 For me, this perspective allows us as scholars and educators to build collaborative spaces with communities to create safer spaces across various populations and organizations.

 "Black and Third World people are expected to educate white people as to our humanity.
 Women are expected to educate men.
 Lesbians and gay men are expected to educate the heterosexual world.
 The oppressors maintain their position and evade their responsibility for their own actions.
 There is a constant drain of energy which might be better used in redefining ourselves and devising realistic scenarios for altering the present and constructing the future."

 Statement of Scholarship